-The table below presents the names, ages and positions of our current directors and executive officers as of December 31, 2021.
+The table below presents the names, ages and positions of our current directors and executive officers as of December 31, 2022.

 Name Age Position

-Thomas Peterffy 77 Chairman of the Board of Directors
+Thomas Peterffy 78 Chairman of the Board of Directors

-Earl H. Nemser 75 Vice Chairman and Director
+Earl H. Nemser 76 Vice Chairman and Director

-Milan Galik 55 Chief Executive Officer, President and Director
+Milan Galik 56 Chief Executive Officer, President and Director

-Paul J. Brody 61 Chief Financial Officer, Treasurer, Secretary and Director
+Paul J. Brody 62 Chief Financial Officer, Treasurer, Secretary and Director

-Thomas A. Frank 66 Executive Vice President and Chief Information Officer
+Thomas A. Frank 67 Executive Vice President and Chief Information Officer

-Lawrence E. Harris 65 Director
+Lawrence E. Harris 66 Director

-Gary Katz 61 Director
+Gary Katz 62 Director

-John M. Damgard 82 Director
+Philip Uhde 37 Director

-Philip Uhde 36 Director
+William Peterffy 33 Director

-Nicole Yuen 59 Director
+Nicole Yuen 60 Director

-William Peterffy 32 Director
+Jill Bright 60 Director

-Thomas Peterffy - Mr. Peterffy has been at the forefront of applying computer technology to automate trading and brokerage functions since he emigrated from Hungary to the United States in 1965.
+Thomas Peterffy - Mr. Peterffy, our founder, has been at the forefront of applying computer technology to automate trading and brokerage functions since he emigrated from Hungary to the United States in 1965.
 In 1977, after purchasing a seat on the American Stock Exchange and trading as an individual marker maker in equity options, Mr. Peterffy was among the first to apply a computerized mathematical model to continuously value equity option prices.
 By 1986, Mr. Peterffy developed and employed a fully integrated, automated market making system for stocks, options and futures.
 As this pioneering system extended around the globe, online brokerage functions were added and, in 1993, Interactive Brokers was formed.